 · Carry portable toilets or use developed restroom (floating and land-side) facilities.
 If you must use land, dig a small hole –inches deep at least 100 feet from the high water river bank and bury your waste completely.

 · Be a clean boater.
-Make sure your boat is well tuned and the bilge is clean.
+Make sure your boat is well-tuned, in good working order and the bilge is clean.

 · Remove your drain plug after boating and drain all water-holding compartments to ensure aquatic invasive species aren’t being transported.
 Clean, Drain and Dry your boat after every use.